arranbartish/arran.bartish.online/src/pages/blog/2019-08-13-complex-data-models-and-living-with-our-mothers.md

 ![tdd pro-tip #6: prevent complex test data from spiraling out of control by going to builder & custom comparator early on.](/img/geepawhill-twitter-builder-comparators.png)

 "Testing shows the presence, not the absence of bugs" - Edsger W. Dijkstra

+* As valuable as simple examples are, they allow us to ignore some of these principles.

+BowlingGame sut = new BowlingGame();

 ```java
 @Test